Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Experimental Results

 \section{Experimental Results}

 This section presents our experimental results.
-First, we perform an ablation study to validate our proposed network for probabilistic depth completion.
-We then evaluate our framework for 3D mapping in indoor environments using both synthetic and real-world data.
+First, we validate our probabilistic depth completion network via an ablation study.
+We then evaluate our 3D mapping framework in indoor environments using synthetic and real-world data.